benc-uk/kube-workshop/05-network-basics/readme.md

 kubesctl describe svc {service-name}
 ```

+> 📝 NOTE: The service called 'kubernetes' exists in every namespace and is placed there automatically, you can ignore it.

 ## ➡️ Connect the API to MongoDB Service

 Now we have a Service in our cluster for MongoDB we can access the database using DNS rather than pod IP and if the pod(s) die or restart or move; this name remains constant.
 DNS with Kubernetes is a complex topic we won't get into here, the main takeway for now is: